LibraStack/UnityMvvmToolkit/README.md

 #### BindableListView

 The `BindableListView` control is the most efficient way to create lists.
+It uses virtualization and creates VisualElements only for visible items.
 Use the `binding-items-source-path` of the `BindableListView` to bind to an `ObservableCollection`.

 The following example demonstrates how to bind to a collection of users with `BindableListView`.